daniel-a-melo/pristine-angular/README.md

 ### Main improvements to be done

-- Uglify vendor CSS bundle
+- CSS support on vendor : check if resources (images, fonts) referenced by CSS can be loaded
-- Add support to SASS
+- Add support to SASS (vendor and application)
 - Review hash on filenames: Incluide hash on dlls and make sure they are stable upon builds.
 See link #1
 - Add an error screen on development mode
 - Setup code coverage report.
 See links #3 and #4